 I spent years peeling and cutting and boiling my potatoes to get the perfect texture, but as strapped for time as I always am, I have learned, over the years, to take a nifty shortcut that has helped me cut down the hassle without compromising on the flavor: I microwave them.

 Yessiree.
 I put them in a big bowl, cover them with water, bung them into that nifty little contraption, and zap them for 15 minutes.
-And if you don’t like the sound of that…well, what are you going to do?

-You will need to whisk your potatoes to make them truly creamy and fluffy, and I do this with a handheld mixer with the whisk attachment.
+- You will need to whisk your potatoes to make them truly creamy and fluffy, and I do this with a handheld mixer with the whisk attachment.
 You can also put them into your stand mixer.
 This additional step is truly worth it because it results in a mashed potato that's light and airy and absolutely divine.
 One thing to keep in mind is that when it comes to mashing potatoes, never ever use a food processor.
 If you do, what you'll get is a gummy mess no one will want to eat.
 You could use it to glue your Thanksgiving hats, though.

 As always, let me know if you make this recipe, and if you're on Instagram, be sure to tag it with #holycowvegan.

-- 2 1/2 pounds Yukon gold potatoes (the potatoes I used were slightly larger than new potatoes, about an inch-and-a-half in diameter each, so I left them whole while boiling, but for larger potatoes you might want to halve)
+- 2 ½ pounds Yukon gold potatoes (the potatoes I used were slightly larger than new potatoes, about an inch-and-a-half in diameter each, so I left them whole while boiling, but for larger potatoes you might want to halve)

-- 2 tbsp vegan butter (melted)
+- 2 tablespoon vegan butter (melted)

-- 1/2 cup raw cashews
+- ½ cup raw cashews